arpa2/tlspool/doc/steamworks-ldap-scheme.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 attributetype ( 1.3.6.1.4.1.44469.666.11.443.1.2
     NAME 'tlsPoolSupportedRole'
-    DESC 'A role that this object can play; usually values are limited to "client" and "server" but symmetric peers may set both values using two supportedRole attributes in the same object'
+    DESC 'A role that this object can play; usually values are limited to "client" and "server" and symmetric peers capable of both roles may use "peer"'
     SYNTAX 1.3.6.1.4.1.1466.115.121.1.26 # IA5String
     EQUALITY 1.3.6.1.4.1.1466.109.114.2 # caseIgnoreIA5Match
+    SINGLE-VALUE
 )
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~